EirikRogno/kotlin-intro/slides.md

 }
 ```
 <!--
+  Alright, time to look at some kotlin

   fun is used to declare a function

-    The main() function is where your program starts from
+  The main() function is where your program starts from (simpler than javas?)
   The body of a function is written within curly braces {}
   println() and print() functions print their arguments to standard output
 -->
 ---
 zoom: 2
 layout: center
 ---
-### Types and variables

 <div class="my-8">
 ```java
 // Java